Skip to content

 1. On the Listeners tab, choose View/edit rules.

-5. Enter the target group weight values.
-These values must be numeric values between zero and 999.
+5. Enter a value for your target group weight between 0 and 999.

-Note: The Application Load Balancer distributes traffic to the target groups based on weights.
-If all targets in a target group fail health checks, then the Application Load Balancer doesn't route or fail over the requests to another target group.
-If a target group has only unhealthy registered targets, then the load balancer nodes route requests across its unhealthy targets.
-When all the targets in a target group are unhealthy, don't use a weighted target group as a failover mechanism.
+The Application Load Balancer distributes traffic based on target group weights.
+If all targets in a group fail the health checks, your Application Load Balancer doesn't failover to another group.
+The balancer continues to route traffic to the unhealthy targets.
+It's a best practice to not use weighted target groups as a failover mechanism.

-For example, if the weight of the first target is 70%, and the second target is 30%, most requests are from the first target group:
+If the weight of the first target is 70% and the second target is 30%, then most requests are from the first target group.

 <h1> This is T1 </h1>